 Western/Minority Ethnic Groups in Mongolia

-Believe it or not, although there are only about 3 million Mongolian citizens, there are still around 20 closely related ethnic groups of Mongolians.
-From Durvud, Halimag, Buryat, etc the Kazakh people in Bayan Ulgii, and other various ethnic groups in Uvs regions look a mix between East Asian, Central Asian, and Eastern European traits.
+Surprisingly, within the 3 million Mongolian citizens, there are around 20 closely related ethnic groups.
+From Durvud, Halimag, and Buryat, to the Kazakh people in Bayan Ulgii, and other various ethnic groups in Uvs regions, there’s a mix of East Asian, Central Asian, and Eastern European traits.
 Given the history of intermarriage and alliances among different Eurasian tribes, it’s not surprising for some Mongolian people to display distinctive Eastern European and Western Asian characteristics.
 This mix becomes more noticeable the further west you travel in Mongolia.